GNSS-Inertial State Initialization Using Inter-Epoch Baseline Residuals: Abstract

 \section{Abstract}

-Initializing the state of a sensorized platform can be challenging, as a limited set of initial measurements often carry limited information, leading to poor initial estimates that may converge to local minima during non-linear optimization.
-This paper proposes a novel GNSS-inertial initialization strategy that delays the use of global GNSS measurements until sufficient information is available to accurately estimate the transformation between the GNSS and inertial frames.
-Instead, the method initially relies on GNSS relative distance residuals.
-To determine the optimal moment for switching to global measurements, we introduce a criterion based on the evolution of the Hessian matrix’s singular values.
-Experiments on the EuRoC and GVINS datasets show that our approach consistently outperforms the naive strategy of using global GNSS data from the start, yielding more accurate and robust initializations.
+Initializing the state of a sensorized platform can be challenging, as a limited set of measurements often provide low-informative constraints that are in addition highly non-linear.
+This may lead to poor initial estimates that may converge to local minima during subsequent non-linear optimization.
+We propose an adaptive GNSS–inertial initialization strategy that delays the incorporation of global GNSS constraints until they become sufficiently informative.
+In the initial stage, our method leverages inter-epoch baseline vector residuals between consecutive GNSS fixes to mitigate inertial drift.
+To determine when to activate global constraints, we introduce a general criterion based on the evolution of the Hessian matrix’s singular values, effectively quantifying system observability.
+Experiments on EuRoC, GVINS and MARS-LVIG datasets show that our approach consistently outperforms the naive strategy of fusing all measurements from the outset, yielding more accurate and robust initializations.